LASER VAGINAL REJUVENATION (LVR)

 ADVANTAGES OF THE LVR TECHNIQUE

-The advantage of using a laser is that it cuts with surgical precision and stops bleeding at the same time.
+The advantage of using a laser is that it cuts with surgical accuracy and stops bleeding at the same time.
 This is an important advantage when working in the vagina because, being a narrow deep tube-like structure, surgical access and visualization can be difficult.
 It is therefore technically challenging to perform surgery in the vagina.
 In addition, any bleeding that occurs during surgery will only make it harder for the surgeon to see what he is doing.

 Furthermore, the vagina is right next to two vital organs: The bladder and urethra in front, and the rectum behind.
 When the vaginal muscles are stitched to tighten them, it is extremely important that these vital adjacent structures are not inadvertently injured by the needle going through the vaginal wall.
 This is why clear visualization in a clean, bloodless surgical field is so crucial in this operation.
 Working with the laser therefore facilitates a safe, and adequate muscle repair, resulting in effective tightening of the vagina with minimal risk of complications.